zengqunzhao/EfficientFace/README.md

 ## Note
-The samples' number of CAER-S dataset employed in our work should be: all (69,982 samples), training set (48,995 samples), and test set (20,987 samples).
+The samples' number of the CAER-S dataset employed in our work should be: all (69,982 samples), training set (48,995 samples), and test set (20,987 samples).
 We apologize for the typos in our paper.